 The biggest influence on the standardization of the ritual was Albert Pike.
 Pike received the Scottish Rite degrees in March of 1853 from Dr. Albert G. Mackey in Charleston, SC.
 He was appointed Deputy Inspector of Arkansas that same year.
 Along with 4 others, Pike was appointed to a committee to prepare and compile the rituals of the Scottish Rite.
 In 1857 Pike completed his first revision which was dubbed by Mackey as a "Magnum Opus."
 This revision was not accepted by the Supreme Council, but was the foothold for future revisions.
 In 1859, Pike was elected as the Grand Commander.
 Revisions continued, but the Civil War slowed this considerably.
 In 1870 when the Supreme Council, and Pike, moved from Charleston to Washington DC, where work was resumed on revising the ritual.
 In 1884, Pike completed his revisions of the ritual.
 Pike is also known for his writings, the most famous of which is Morals & Dogma, first published in 1872.

-Eventually I will have a chance to get more involved with the Scottish Rite, but at this time my focus is with the York Rite.
+Eventually, I will have a chance to get more involved with the Scottish Rite, but at this time my focus is on the York Rite.
 It is a fascinating system and I enjoy the Brethren and the rituals.

 1. Hodapp, C. (2005).
 Chapter 11: The Ancient Accepted Scottish Rite.
 In Freemasons for Dummies (pp. 213-228).
 Indianapolis: Wiley Publishing, Inc.